 Passion Is Side Effect of Mastery

-According to Self-Determination Theory, three things required to feel motivated towards your work and passion is not one of them, they are:
+According to Self-Determination Theory, three things required to feel motivated towards your work, they are:

 - Autonomy: the feeling that you have control over your day and that your actions are important